MediaArea/MediaConch/GlobalArchitecture.md

 * distributes files
 * translates file data into unified language
+* batch processing

 Interface :

 * Core : Advanced Message Queuing Protocol
 * Checkers : Advanced Message Queuing Protocol

 Software :

 RabbitMQ (MPL 1.1) / Gearman (BSD) / ZeroMQ (LGPL v3)

-## New Files Daemon
+## Files listener

-The New Files Daemon is a background process that listen for new files available for validating.
-It uses the inotify notification system API for a Linux kernel or kqueue/kevent for a BSD kernel.
+The Files listener is a background process that listen for new files available for validating.
+Each time a new file is available or if a file is modified an event is sent to the Core wich automatically request a check.
+Different solutions can be implemented depending of the files storage and operating system : inotify notification system API for a Linux kernel, kqueue/kevent for a BSD kernel or files directory scanning.

+* Automated checks

 Programming language : C++